jtempest/float_eq-rs/README.md

 Given how widely algorithmic requirements can vary, `float_eq` explores the idea that there are no generally sensible default margins for comparisons.
-This is in contrast to the approach taken by many existing crates, which often provide default epsilon values in checks or implicitly favour particular algorithms.
+This is in contrast to the approach taken by many other crates, which often provide default epsilon values in checks or implicitly favour particular algorithms.
 The author's hope is that by exposing the inherent complexity in a uniform way, programmers will find it easier to develop an intuition for how